The movie, Split (Shyamalan, Blum, Bienstock, & Shyamalan, 2016), received a lot of criticism.

 Victims of abuse and neglect need more understanding, compassion, and support from society, but it is very important to note that it is not acceptable to turn your pain and suffering into harmful actions.
 There is help available to you, such as psychotherapy.
 Persist with treatment!
 Do not become an abuser yourself!
 Bitterness, self-harm, or other harmful roles also do not have to be your choice—being alive reveals that you are a strong person, and there are many healthy options for you to pick in life.
 You deserve love, care, and respect!
 You deserve a healthy, happy life!
 But in return, you must show love, care, and respect for others.
 This may be hard to do when you are not feeling well, but this task gets easier with practice and help.

-In the movie, we meet Casey, who is another victim of childhood abuse.
+In the movie, we meet Casey, who is another victim of child abuse.
 Casey engages in self-destructive actions, inflicting self-injury and misbehaving at school so that she can withdraw into her own little world.

 Casey, too, has an angry side.
 She, too, suffers from abuse, trauma, and flashbacks.
 However, she is rational and very observant.
 In the midst of fear and chaos, she still tries to understand, in order to find a way to escape her predicament.
 As well, she looks out and cares for her friends.